-Conducting and sharing international, multidisciplinary health protection research
+Conducting and applying multidisciplinary public health research

-The National Institute for Health Research (NIHR) is funded through the Department of Health to improve the health and wealth of the nation through research.
+The National Institute for Health and Care Research (NIHR) is funded through the Department of Health to improve the health and wealth of the nation through research.
 The Health Protection Research Unit (HPRU) is an integrated consortium within the NIHR comprising world-class expertise in all areas of laboratory, public health, epidemiology and health-economic sciences.

 Our driving goal and motivation is to protect and improve the public’s health through better application of cost-effective interventions"

 The mission of the NIHR HPRU in Respiratory Infections at Imperial College London is to support UK Health Security Agency (UKHSA) by creating a centre of excellence to design, conduct and share internationally-leading multidisciplinary health protection research.

 The NIHR Health Protection Unit in Respiratory Infections supports research projects across influenza, tuberculosis and other respiratory infections .
 Please find further information on our Research themes page.